-Started in 2012, the organization will reach more than 40,000 girls in every state by the end of 2016.
-This year, Girls Who Code will run 78 Summer Immersion Programs and 1500 Clubs.
-The results speak for themselves: 90 percent of alumnae have declared or intend to declare a major or minor in computer science.
+Started in 2012, the organization has grown to reach 40,000 girls, running 80 Summer Immersion Programs and 1,500 Clubs across the US.
+The results speak for themselves: 93 percent of alumnae have declared or intend to declare a major or minor in computer science.

 Reshma began her career as an attorney and activist.
 In 2010, she surged onto the political scene as the first Indian American woman to run for U.S. Congress.
 During the race, Reshma visited local schools and saw the gender gap in computing classes firsthand, which led her to start Girls Who Code.
 Reshma has also served as Deputy Public Advocate for New York City and ran a spirited campaign for Public Advocate in 2013.